 Source: Incas & Conquistadores

-How to get there: it is quite an adventure to go to Kuelap.
+How to get there: It's quite an adventure to go to Kuelap.
 I first went to Cajamarca and then to Celendín from where I took a very, very long bus ride to El Tingo.
-The bus ride is not for those with heart problems and it is definitely on my list of death roads together with the bus rides to Rurrenabaque and Sorata in Bolivia.
+The bus ride is not for those with heart problems and it's definitely on my list of death roads together with the bus rides to Rurrenabaque and Sorata in Bolivia.

 |Machu Picchu||Chan Chan||Santa Catalina|